carlos-molina/TECOmate/README.md

 the expiration of deadlines.

 ### On and off blockchain enforcemement
-Let us assume henceforth that the buter and the store have agreed to use a hybrid architecture where the operation *pay* will be enforced on blockchain and all other operations, off blockchain.
+Let us assume henceforth that the buyer and the store have agreed to use a hybrid architecture where the operation *pay* will be enforced on blockchain and all other operations, off blockchain.
 An abstract view of the corresponding hybrid architecture is shown in the figure: